Bryd-Org/mts-slack-management-scripts/README.md

 ### **Assign users as workspace owners and admins**

 1. **Prepare the instructions file**
-   - Open the `add_users_instruction.csv` file.
+   - Open the `assign_user_admin_instruction.csv` file.
    - Populate it with `workspace_name`, `workspace_slack_id`, `user_name`, `user_slack_id,role`.
    Each line is a meant for a single user.
-A single user can have several lines which denote several channels user would be added to.
+User role should be in lowercase: `admin` or `owner`.

 2. **Run process**
    - Execute the following command to start sharing the channels:
      ```bash
-     docker-compose up add-users
+     docker-compose up assign-admins
      ```

 **Result:**

-After execution, users which are not members of the workspace (or deactivated) would be invited to join workspace and assigned to channels from `add_users_instruction.csv` file.
+After execution users from `assign_user_admin_instruction.csv` file would be assigned corresponding roles in their workspace.

 ---